Please Report Any Broken Links Or Trouble You Might Come Across To The Webmaster

 Pittsburgh 130k

-First airplane landing on a warship, 18 January 1911 - Eugene B. Ely's Curtiss pusher biplane lands aboard USS Pennsylvania (Armored Cruiser No. 4), during the morning of 18 January 1911.
+First airplane landing on a warship, 18 January 1911 - Eugene B. Ely's Curtiss pusher biplane lands aboard USS Pennsylvania (ACR 4), during the morning of 18 January 1911.
 The ship was then anchored in San Francisco Bay, California.
 The plane has now caught the first lines of the arresting gear, and sandbags at the ends of the lines are being pulled along the landing platform as the plane moves forward.

 U.S. Naval Historical Center Photograph #NH 77608.